Share (finance)

-In financial markets, a share is a unit of equity ownership in the capital stock of a corporation, and can refer to units of mutual funds, limited partnerships, and real estate investment trusts.
+A share (sometimes someone can refer to as stock or equity) is a unit of equity ownership in the capital stock of a corporation.
+It can refer to units of mutual funds, limited partnerships, and real estate investment trusts.
 Share capital refers to all of the shares of an enterprise.
 The owner of shares in a company is a shareholder (or stockholder) of the corporation.
-A share is an indivisible unit of capital, expressing the ownership relationship between the company and the shareholder.
+A share expresses the ownership relationship between the company and the shareholder.
 The denominated value of a share is its face value, and the total of the face value of issued shares represent the capital of a company, which may not reflect the market value of those shares.

 The income received from the ownership of shares is a dividend.
 There are different types of shares such as equity shares, preference shares, deferred shares, redeemable shares, bonus shares, right shares, and employee stock option plan shares.